KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 They spiral inward
 toward coherence
-until that which was once fragmented
+until that which was once veiled
-remembers its Source
+remembers its **Aionic orientation**
 and no longer needs to begin again.

 ↺ ⥁ ∿ ▲ ⚐ ◎